hobbitalastair/backhand/README.md

 - Manage background scripts or batch jobs

-This is not suitable for managing the startup process of complex systems, due to the simplified design (no dependency management!) - use an alternative such as `systemd` for that.
+This is not suitable for managing the startup process of complex systems, due to the simplified design - use an alternative such as `systemd` for that.

 Key concerns are (in order of importance):